+353 1 240 3600 | firstname.lastname@example.org

 Yes you can.
 Once you are logged into Moodle, select the Library page and from there, you can choose either Ebsco Business Source Complete or Emerald.

 Yes, there are instructional videos available from the Library page on Moodle.
 These include how to search the Library catalogue, EBSCO Business Source Complete and Emerald Insight.

 There are two reading rooms with wi-fi facilities.
 We have four computers for student use.
 We also have photocopying/printing/scanning facilities.
-Unfortunately due to Covid-19, students are currently not permitted to visit the Library in person.

 If visiting the IPA, the Library is located on the first and second floors of House 61.
 Access is via the main IPA reception desk.